 Prescription Drugs and Driving in the News

 A 29-year-old man from Elmwood Park was charged with aggravated DUI after he sped into the wrong lane of traffic and struck another car head-on.
 The collision caused serious injuries to the occupants in the other car, including a mother and her two young children.
-The man allegedly had benzodiazepine in his system at the time of the crash, a prescription drug that causes sleep and hypnotic states.
+The man allegedly had benzodiazepine in his system at the time of the crash.
+This is a prescription drug that causes sleep and hypnotic states.

 If You Were in an Accident With a Drugged Driver

-Drivers impaired by prescription drugs don’t just put themselves at risk of criminal charges—if they injure other people or property, their victims can hold them liable for damages.
+Drivers impaired by prescription drugs don’t just put themselves at risk of criminal charges.
+If they injure other people or property, their victims can hold them liable for damages.